xavidop/alexa-nodejs-lambda-helloworld/CICD.md

 ### Integration tests

 These jobs will check the interaction model and our backend as well.
+Check the full explanation [here](docs/ENDTOENDTESTS.md).

+### End to end tests

+These jobs will check the full system using the voice as input.
 Check the full explanation [here](docs/INTEGRATIONTESTS.md).

+### Validation tests

+These jobs will check the full system using the voice as input.
+Check the full explanation [here](docs/VALIDATIONTESTS.md).

 ### Store-artifacts

-The store-artifacts job will execute the following taks:
+The store-artifacts job will execute the following tasks:
 1. Restore the code that we have used in the previous step in `/home/node/project` folder
 2. Clean `node_modules` folder
 3. Store the entire code of our Alexa Skill as an artifact.
 It will be accessible in CircleCI whenever we want to check it out.